 To become a successful employer of choice, you need to follow an integrated approach for hiring employees.
 Engage with your training and recruitment team in advance to inform them about the people you want and the exact requirement you are looking in the new candidate.

 Make sure you identify what you want and what you don’t and only then make the recruitment.

 2. Inculcate Lifestyle Planning:

-Inculcate flexible working schedules in your work culture in order to retain staff for long term.
-It is not important that you outline a work schedule that is exactly as per the expectations of the employees, but at least suitable to the hectic lifestyle to a great extent.
+Inculcate flexible working schedules in your work culture to retain staff for the long term.
+You don’t have to outline a work schedule that is exactly as per the expectations of the employees.
+Having said that at least suitable to the hectic lifestyle to a great extent.

 3. Hone Your Strategy for Induction: